AB763 Blackface Amp Model Differences

 3 preamp gain stages, Tremolo and Reverb, 2x6L6, 1x15 Speaker

 This is my personal favorite blackface amp.
-The Vibroverb is pretty much a Super Reverb with a 15 inch speaker--the circuits' only differences are the output transformer and the negative feedback circuit.
+The Vibroverb is pretty much a Super Reverb with a 15 inch speaker--the circuits' only differences are the output transformer, the negative feedback circuit and the tone stack's mid caps.
 The Vibroverb has three preamp gain stages compared to the Pro's two for extra gain and dirt (the Pro is the other 15 inch AB763).
 The Vibroverb will be forever associated with Stevie Ray Vaughan's famous tone.
 This is the rarest and most valuable AB763 amp due to its short production run caused by the lack of popularity of 15 inch amps in the 60's.

 The Vibroverb is big and bold due to its high power tube plate voltage, 15" speaker and 40 watts of output power but its tube rectifier still causes some voltage sag for a more dynamic, tubey vibe than the Twin Reverb and Dual Showman's solid state rectifier.
 The Vibroverb has no Middle tone controls.